• Skip to primary navigation

 That is easy to do.

 If you live in a drier climate, this will not be an issue at all.
 As long as the lid is on, you will be in the clear.
+That is, as long as you don't accidently put a wet spoon in the container.

-If you live somewhere where it is humid, it is important to always ensure that the lid is on tight.
 Any chance of moisture getting in is evidently bad news for your coffee, but this is a common place, one step preventative measure.

 Keeping your coffee in a cool, or at minimum, temperature-controlled environment is also key.